Lake Central Theatre Company has a brand new state of the art auditorium! It holds almost 1100 patrons.

 LC theatre also has a Black Box theatre that can be used for smaller more intimate performances or rehearsals.

-Pam Neth is the Director of the Spring musical and Freshman play for the Lake Central Theatre Company.
-In the past seasons she has directed the productions of The Boys Next Door, The Crucible, Little Shop of Horrors, Treasure Island, Alice in Wonderland, Seussical the Musical, A Midsummer Night's Dream, One Flew Over the Cuckoo’s Nest, and Grease.
+Pam Neth is the Director of the Spring musical for the Lake Central Theatre Company.
+In the past seasons she has directed the productions of Forbidden Broadway, The Crucible, Little Shop of Horrors, Treasure Island, Alice in Wonderland, Seussical the Musical, A Midsummer Night's Dream, One Flew Over the Cuckoo’s Nest, Spelling Bee, Into the Woods, Matilda, and Grease.

 In late July of 2001 Pam received a teaching position from Lake Central High School.
-She is the teacher of the Theatre Arts I and Advanced Theatre Arts classes.
-Pam established the unique format for the Advanced Theatre Arts class as an independent study class for actors.
-Student actors experience running their own theatre troupes and performing both improvisational and scripted shows.
+She is the teacher of the Theatre Arts I, Advanced Theatre Arts and Theatre Production Management classes.

 Theater Arts I is a year-long course for freshmen, sophomores, juniors and seniors.
 Theater Arts I introduces students to the basics of theater.
 Students do various activities and exercises that introduce and familiarize them with all aspects of theater.
 Using the knowledge gained through the study of theater, students focus on solving problems faced by actors, directors, and technicians.
 They also refine their abilities to collaborate on performances, and they learn to constructively evaluate their own and others’ efforts.